rian39/lists/idea_log.md

 ## Thu  6 Oct 09:27:40 BST 2016

 - scanned notes from notebook as figures.
+They are figure/single_patel.pdf as well as in single files
 - how to deal with surplus -- is that the issue?
 Could talk about the undersampling of the 200000 products.
 - went back to the TESCO api and actually managed to register properly
 - wrote a small python script to get items -- actually more interested in the data that the api gives back.
 Its quite extensive in its attempts to qualify each item.